Essays, reviews, creative prose

 My work in creative non-fiction ranges in style and focus.
-Essays help me interweave subjects of personal and academic interest – often allowing new accesses in doing so.
+Essays, book reviews, and creative prose help me interweave subjects of personal and academic interest – often allowing new accesses in doing so.

 - “Mary, Me, and the Bees” – 3rd Prize, Landfall Essay Competition (2021).